Author: Joonatan Hongell

 And every time a shortcut works out, the commercial case gets stronger.
 A hire who succeeds despite skipping the structured interview makes the next guardian intervention harder to justify, even though the success may have been luck, not proof.

-The standard response is training.
-Hawken described why this fails.
 When a system generates a problem, you can redesign the system or add a filter at the output end.
 The filter treats the symptom while the root cause keeps running.
 The more you invest in the filter, the more legitimate the underlying process looks, because something is clearly being done about it.

-The alternative is process design that keeps the syndromes from colliding in the first place.
-Before a search starts, the recruiter and hiring manager agree on which territory belongs to each system.
-Assessment criteria and documentation are guardian.
-Sourcing speed and candidate communication are commercial.
+Before a search starts, the recruiter and hiring manager agree on which decisions belong to each system.
+The recruiter owns the job ad, the process design, and the candidate experience.
+The hiring manager owns who proceeds, who's rejected, and who sits on the panel.
 When both sides know which rules apply where, neither has to persuade the other in the moment.

 Relationship quality matters.
 A recruiter who doesn't deliver on commitments will generate friction that no process fixes.
 But when the same pattern repeats across hiring managers and across recruiters, the explanation is structural.
-And if the fix you keep reaching for is more training, it might be worth asking whether you're redesigning the system or adding another filter at the end of the pipe.

 Models in this article